Telemedicine adoption rates have skyrocketed. Both patients as well as healthcare providers are increasingly relying on virtual consultations.

 This question plagues every single decision maker who is looking to adopt telemedicine.
 While it is a crucial choice that will decide the course that telemedicine takes in your practice and the level of success it is able to attain, being informed can clearly help.

-Here are crucial considerations that you need to take into account when deciding between build vs buy a telemedicine platform.
+Here are crucial considerations that you need to take into account when deciding between build a telemedicine app vs buy a telemedicine platform.